hectorpefo/prepublication/_posts/2020-01-05-Spelling-Bee.md

 The code and output is supplied below.
 The winning bee, which produces 693 words for a score of 4,036, has letters AEGINRT, with R in the center.

+The Python coding was interesting to me (not a software person) partly because it was an exercise in managing the differences among three different data-structures that are collections of items: lists, tuples, and sets.
+Lists are ordered, alterable, and quickly addressable by index but not by member.
+Sets are unordered, immutable, and non-redundant, but quickly addressable by member (if you want to know whether an item is a member of a collection, a set is way speedier than a list).
+Tuples are ordered, immutable, quickly addressable by index but not by member, and able to serve as keys in dictionary objects (as are "frozen sets").
+This task involved switching among the three as necessary for performance, logic, and programmical correctness.

 ```python
 # Find the highest possible score for the NYT Spelling Bee game, using a supplied
 # word list as the dictionary.
 Runs in 23.6sec in pypy (a fast way to run